 It is not the part of the history that deals with chronic medical problems or family history of disease.It focuses the physicians attention on what the priority should be in the evaluation of the patient.
 It helps to direct the additional history taking and it helps to lead to the appropriate physical exam of the pertinent organ systems of the patient that are relevant to the problem.

-- Q How can I find a patient advocate?
+- Q How can researching medical studies help find a good specialist?

 - Q Why do people avoid going to the doctor?

 - Q Why should I have a healthcare advocate?

 - Q What if more than one person wants to be my healthcare proxy?